Prostate Biopsy (TRUS or MRI-US fusion Method)

+This can be done in the clinic under local anaesthesia.
 An ultrasound probe slightly larger than a finger is inserted into the anus.
 After measuring the size of the prostate, local anaesthesia is injected around the prostatic nerves.
-Some 10 to 12 biopsies are taken using a small spring-loaded needle.
-The whole procedure takes 15 to 20 minutes and the histology results is ready by the 3rd day.
+Some 12 biopsies are taken using a small spring-loaded needle.
+The whole procedure takes 15 to 20 minutes and the histology results should be ready by the 3rd day.

 - infection.
 This is more common in diabetics and if there is underlying prostate infection.
 With antibiotics, the risk of severe infection should be < 5%.
-The symptoms are burning pain during urination, blood in the urine and high fever.
+The symptoms are burning pain during urination, bloody urine and high fever.
 If this happens, hospital admission for intravenous antibiotics is needed.

 - bloody urine.
-This usually clears by the 3rd day but if excessive bleeding occurs, the blood clots can block the bladder leading to painful retention of urine.
-If this happens, catheterisation and washout of the clots is needed..
+This usually clears by the 3rd day but if excessive, blood clots can form and block the bladder causing painful retention of urine.
+If this happens, catheterisation and washout of the clots is needed.

 - minimal pain during biopsy